duneroadrunner/SaferCPlusPlus/README.md

 To see the library in action, you can check out some [benchmark code](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).
 There you can compare traditional C++ and (high-performance) SaferCPlusPlus implementations of the same algorithms.
 Also, the [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) and [msetl_example2.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example2.cpp) files contain usage examples of the library's elements.
 But at this point, there are a lot of them, so it might be more effective to peruse the documentation first, then search those files for the element(s) your interested in.

 Tested with msvc2019(v16.4.3), g++7.4.0 and clang++6.0.0.
-Support for versions of g++ prior to version 5 was dropped on Mar 21, 2016.
+Versions of g++ prior to version 5 are not supported.
+Elements in this library are currently based on the C++17 version of their counterpart APIs.
 Note that parts of the library documentation were written before it was clear that a viable lifetime checker might be forthcoming and should be interpreted accordingly.

 ### Table of contents